A2L Refrigerant Change Guide

 The AIM Act mandates restrictions on the use of certain HFC refrigerants to reduce their consumption.
 For the HVAC industry, installations of systems utilizing HFC refrigerants with a GWP rating higher than 700 are restricted.

-Existing residential heat pump systems can be serviced and repaired throughout their useful life, including component replacements as needed.
+Existing residential heat pump systems can be serviced and repaired throughout their useful life, including component replacements as needed.- New Installation Requirements:

 The EPA is restricting the sale, distribution, and export of products containing higher-GWP HFCs three years after the manufacture/import-restriction dates.
 A product is functional upon leaving a factory.
 Examples of products include window air-conditioning units, refrigerators, and stand-alone ice machines, or our Bosch Inverter Ducted Package (IDP) unit.